sqlxpert/sqlxpert.github.io/_posts/20250515-idempotence-doing-it-more-than-once.md

 AWS consists of hundreds of services.
 Lights Off uses five.
 AWS built the services at [different times](https://en.m.wikipedia.org/wiki/Timeline_of_Amazon_Web_Services).
 This is incrementalism: capabilities are added little by little.
 Its advantage is rapid innovation.
 One of its disadvantages is repeated effort that leads to different, and not necessarily better, results.
 As you will see, some basic commands in core AWS services are non-idempotent, and this suggests that AWS's internal work processes are non-idempotent.
 It could be an example of [Conway's Law](https://en.m.wikipedia.org/wiki/Conway%27s_law) : the software and the organization that produced it match each other.

-## AWS Services Approach Idempotence Inconsistently
+## AWS Services Approach Idempotence Differently

 |AWS Service|Introduced|Commands|Idempotence<br/>Mechanism|Error Name,<br/>Code (if different)|Token Name,<br/>Rules (if any)|
 |:---|:---:|:---:|:---:|:---:|:---:|